ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 1%, once the supply reaches 26X then 0.26X will be mined and 0.26X lost every year, creating an equilibrium).

-Note that in the future, it is likely that Ethereum will switch to a proof-of-stake model for security, reducing the issuance requirement to somewhere between zero and 0.05X per year.
-In the event that the Ethereum organization loses funding or for any other reason disappears, we leave open a "social contract": anyone has the right to create a future candidate version of Ethereum, with the only condition being that the quantity of ether must be at most equal to `60102216 * (1.198 + 0.26 * n)` where `n` is the number of years after the genesis block.
+Note that in the future, it is likely that Cloiinkcoin will switch to a proof-of-stake model for security, reducing the issuance requirement to somewhere between zero and 0.05X per year.
+In the event that the Cloiinkcoin organization loses funding or for any other reason disappears, we leave open a "social contract": anyone has the right to create a future candidate version of Cloiinkcoin, with the only condition being that the quantity of Cloiink must be at most equal to `60102216 * (1.198 + 0.26 * n)` where `n` is the number of years after the genesis block.
 Creators are free to crowd-sell or otherwise assign some or all of the difference between the PoS-driven supply expansion